Deep learning for quality control of surface physiographic fields using satellite Earth observations: Constructing VESPER

 To expand V15 and V20 lake description (to V15X and V20X respectively) their salinity and time variability information was generated.
 Even though static permanent water fits better to describe inland water distribution on average all year round, some areas (in Tropics especially) could benefit from having monthly varying information as they have a very strong seasonal cycle, when size, shape and depth of a lake changes over the course of the year, leading to a significant change in modelling the lake temperature response.
 Similarly, saline lakes behave very differently to fresh water lakes since increased salt concentrations affect the density, specific heat capacity, thermal conductivity, and turbidity, as well as evaporation rates, ice formation and ultimately the surface temperature.
 These two properties of time variability and salinity are often related; it is common for saline lakes to fill and dry out over the course of the season, which naturally also affects the relative saline concentration of the lake itself.
 To create a monthly varying lake cover first 12 monthly fractional land-sea masks based on JRC Monthly Water History v1.3 maps for 2010-2020 were created.
 Since the annual lake maps were created taking into account a lot of additional sources the extra condition on the monthly maps that the monthly water is equal or greater than permanent water distribution from fractional land-sea mask is enforced.
 To create an inland salt lake cover map, the GLDBv3 salt lake list was used.
 First, in order to identify separate lakes on $\sim$ 1km resolution lake cover (by ``lake cover" we refer the maximum lake distribution based on 12 monthly-varying lake covers), small sub-grid lakes and large lake coasts are masked, i.e. grid-cells that have water fraction less than 0.25.
-Next, number of connected grid-cells in each lake (i.e. connected with sides only) is computed.
-Then only lakes that have 100 and more connected grid-cells are vectorised, as at ERA5 resolution of ∼31km the grid-cells are quite large and can include a mixture of freshwater and saline lakes.
+Next, the number of connected grid-cells in each lake (i.e. connected with sides only) in the 1-km grid is computed.
+Then only lakes that have 100 and more connected grid-cells are vectorised \footnote{By ``vectorised" we mean that we transfer these groups of 100+ grid-cells into a shapefile layer, then we check if inside the shapefile falls a latitude/longitude point from GLDB saline lake list; if yes, this shapefile is kept in the layer, if not – it is deleted from the layer.
+We apply this shapefile layer as a mask to filter at 1 km resolution fractional grid-cells with lake cover. }, as at ERA5 resolution of ∼31km the grid-cells are quite large and can include a mixture of freshwater and saline lakes.
 Finally, saline lake vectors are selected by filtering vectors which have no saline lake point from GLDBv3 located – in total 147 large salt lake vectors, which were further used to filter non-saline lakes at ~1km resolution lake cover, finally aggregated to ~31km resolution.
 In the future it is planned to revisit this field and extend the list to include additional data.
-Note that all non-lake related climate fields such as vegetation cover or orography were updated in V20 field set compared to V15 only in relation to the changing lake fields (i.e. if fraction of lake in the grid cell increased then other fractions like vegetation or bare ground should have increased accordingly).
+Note that all non-lake related climate fields such as vegetation cover or orography were updated in V20 field set compared to V15 only in relation to the changing lake fields (i.e. if fraction of lake in the grid cell increased then other fractions like vegetation or bare ground should have decreased accordingly).